dergachev/presentations/drupalcon-2016-nola-blackfire/README.md

 <img src="img/blackfire-logo.png" width="55%" style="float: right; margin-left: 40px; margin-right: 20px" />

-* By Sensio Labs, creators of Symphony
+* By SensioLabs, creators of Symfony and Twig
 * Not open-source, but free for most uses
 * Started as a fork of xhprof...
-  * SAAS, easier to manage (but perhaps data risk)
+  * SaaS, easier to manage (but perhaps data risk)
-  * Interactive callgraph, better user experience
+  * Interactive callgraph, better UX
-  * Better UX Supports comparisons
+  * Supports comparisons
   * Actively maintained, support for PHP 7
   * Great docs, simpler installation
-    * Packages (docker / chef / ansible), embedded (magento cloud, heroku, platform.sh)
+  * No overhead, you can leave it on all the time

 --end--